51Degrees/documentation/src/devicedetection/features/useragentclienthints.md

 Note that newer and older API versions and data files will be fully cross-compatible with each other.
-It's just that in order to perform detection using the full range of UA-CH values, you must be using BOTH version 4.4 of the API and a newer data file.
+It's just that in order to perform detection using the full range of UA-CH values, you must be using a newer (preferably the latest) data file and Version 4.4 of the API.

 # Examples